cube-drone/rt0/players-guide/src/player/generated/priestess.md

    * Discard all cards from Rolling Bones.
    * Deal 18 Magic Damage.

-### Lucky Numbers: 3, 4, 5, 6, 7, 8
+### Lucky Numbers
 _If you can predict the future, every number is lucky._

 _Corruption Upgrade: A Mistake Will Soon Be Corrected_

-* At the start of combat, draw a card from your deck and place it face-up on Lucky Numbers.
-* If that card is The Tower, instead shuffle it back into your deck and replace it with a new card.
+* Any time a 7 is drawn, immediately gain 4 Shield.
 * Place a a 3, a 4, a 5, a 6, a 7, or an 8 on Lucky Numbers.
-* Cards placed on Lucky Numbers remain at the end of the turn.
 * Once you've placed a numbered card on Lucky Numbers, you can't place that number again until all numbers have been placed.
-* When seven cards are on Lucky Numbers:
+* When all six cards are on Lucky Numbers:
    * Return all cards on Lucky Numbers to your hand.
-   * Draw a new card from your deck and place it face-up on Lucky Numbers.
+   * These count as card draws and trigger any effects that would trigger on a card draw.
    * You can not do this more than once per combat turn.

 Remember that Major Arcana have numerical values, too: you could play a 4 of Cups and a V: The Hierophant, for example.